 APT3 | 1999

-Asia Pacific Art Papers: Contemporary Contexts, Practices, Ideas is supported by the Australian Government through the Australia Council, its arts funding and advisory body.
+Asia Pacific Art Papers: Contemporary Contexts, Practices, Ideas is published by the Australian Centre of Asia Pacific Art (ACAPA), the research arm of QAGOMA’s Asian and Pacific Art department.
+This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.